maxkulicke/HW5/README.md

 I made this way too complicated.
 I believe that I satisfied the criteria of the assignment, but in my effort to take this project to a higher level, I think I ended up biting off more than i could chew. a few outstanding issues that I would have preferred to resolve:

-- i wanted to avoid hardcoding my hour block cards in the HTML. i have written functions to generate them dynamically, and i'm mostly there, they just aren't nesting the divs properly and I won't have time to sort it out.
 - the clock loads way too slowly at the top of the page, and makes for a jerky launch of the page. i really don't like that. haven't figured out how to resolve that.
 - i wanted every list item (event) to be individually removable. this was a lower priority for me, but a perfect version of this site would have that functionality.
 - i simply could not figure out how to empty the text of the modal event input form. i have a bunch of javascript that should do it, but it doesn't quite. it's driving me crazy.